 Vitamins A Through D

 There is a long list of vitamins that prove to be beneficial for your baby’s development during pregnancy.
 Vitamin A is important for aiding the formation of healthy skin and eyes, as well as aiding in bone growth.
 Vitamins B6 and B12 help form red blood cells and support the nervous system.
 Folate, another B vitamin, is also crucial for proper cell growth and function.
-Vitamin C promotes healthy teeth and gum development as well as immune function, and vitamin D promotes healthy bones, teeth, eyesight, and skin.
+Vitamin C supports healthy teeth and gum development as well as immune function, and vitamin D supports healthy bones, teeth, eyesight, and skin.

 This essential nutrient is crucial for developing a baby’s bones and teeth while in the womb.
 It also has a role in supporting muscle, heart, and nerve development.
 If you do not take in enough calcium, your body will start to take what you have and give it to the baby, which can negatively impact your bone mass.
 During pregnancy, you should receive at least 1,000 mg of calcium daily.